21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 AI Enhancer produces decent one-click improvementsAI quality trails Canva and Pixlr on complex tasks

-Good template library for social media sizesFree tier is heavily restricted; constant Pro upgrade prompts
+Good template library for social media sizesFree tier is heavily restricted with constant Pro upgrade prompts

 Batch processing for simple tasks (resize, format)No RAW support; limited color management

-Output Quality Notes: Fotor’s AI Enhancer produces acceptable results for social media — colors brighten, sharpness improves, noise decreases.
-But it applies a “one-filter-fits-all” approach that can oversaturate already-vivid images.
+Output Quality Notes: Fotor’s AI Enhancer produces acceptable results for social media: colors brighten, sharpness improves, noise decreases.
+But it applies a one-filter-fits-all approach that can oversaturate already-vivid images.
 Background removal is competent on clean subjects, weak on complex hair edges.
-The AI Enlarger upscales acceptably at 2× but introduces visible artifacts at 4×.
+The AI Enlarger upscales acceptably at 2x but introduces visible artifacts at 4x.

-Privacy/Licensing Notes: Cloud-based processing — images are uploaded to Fotor’s servers.
+Privacy/Licensing Notes: Cloud-based processing, images are uploaded to Fotor’s servers.
 Privacy policy governs usage.
 Commercial use on paid plans.
-Free-tier exports may include branding.
+Free-tier exports carry a watermark, so it is an evaluation tier rather than a production plan.

 Consultant Tip: Use Fotor for quick social media posts when Canva feels like overkill.
 Don’t use it for client deliverables or anything requiring quality control.